Onna White

-Onna White (March 24, 1922 - April 8, 2005) was a Canadian choreographer and dancer, nominated for eight Tony Awards.
+Onna White (March 24, 1922 – April 8, 2005) was a Canadian choreographer and dancer whose work spanned Broadway and film.
+She received eight Tony Award nominations and an Academy Honorary Award for her choreography of Oliver!.

 Early life and career

 Born in Inverness, Nova Scotia, White began taking dance lessons at the age of twelve, and eventually her studies took her to the San Francisco Ballet, where she danced in the first full-length U.S. production of The Nutcracker.

 Her first Broadway performance was in Finian's Rainbow in 1947.
 Her next Broadway assignment was in Hold It!
 (1948), where she had progressed to dance captain.
 By 1950, in the long-running Broadway production of Guys and Dolls, she both performed and assisted the choreographer, Michael Kidd, beginning an association that lasted through Silk Stockings various productions until, in 1956, she choreographed her first Broadway show, Carmen Jones.
 She choreographed both the Broadway (1957) and screen (1962) versions of The Music Man.
 Other Broadway shows included Take Me Along (1959), Irma La Douce (1960), I Had a Ball (1964), Half a Sixpence (1965), Mame (1966, and the film version in 1974), 1776 (1969 and the film version in 1972), Gigi (1973) and I Love My Wife (1977), among others.